CHEM 151

 This course provides a general introduction to chemistry for those students who have had at most one year of chemistry at the high school level.
 The course presents an overview of chemical concepts.
 Principal topics include introductions to the nature of atoms and molecules, stoichiometry, solubility rules and equilibria, gas laws, chemical equilibrium, acid-base reactions, periodic relationships, chemical bonding, molecular structure, intermolecular forces, oxidation-reduction reactions, and related applications.
 Laboratory work comprises a system of qualitative analysis and quantitative techniques.
 The course provides preparation for further study of organic chemistry, biochemistry, physical and inorganic chemistry and is intended for students who are anticipating professional study in chemistry, in related sciences, or in one of the health professions, as well as for those students who are interested in exploring the fundamental ideas of chemistry as part of their general education.

-Format: lecture, three hours per week; laboratory, four hours per week
+The Class: Format: lecture, three hours per week; laboratory, four hours per week

 Limit: none